sarctastic/Supply-Chain-Dataset-Analysis/README.md

 ---

 ##  Project Overview
-[End to end analysis lines and supply chains of the DataCo smart supply dataset.]
+[End to end analysis lines and supply chains of the DataCosmartsupply dataset.]

 ---